 Things to Do on the Vršič Pass Drive

-With beautiful viewpoints, historic sights, and the opportunity for short and long hikes, the Vrsic Pass drive will keep you engaged and enthralled.
+With beautiful viewpoints, historic sights, and the opportunity for short and long hikes, the Vrsic Pass drive through Triglav National Park, one of the best national parks in Europe, will keep you engaged and enthralled.
 If it isn’t already on your must-do list for Slovenia, add it now!

 From Ljubljana or Lake Bled, drive to Kranjska Gora to begin the journey up to the pass.
 Your drive to Vršič Pass features some of the loveliest natural scenery on the planet, with mountains and gorges, valleys and forests, lakes and waterfalls.